ignatovmg/blank-server/README.md

 in `.local_params`, which are used when you run `local-docker-compose`.
 To create the file use `.local_params_example` as a template.

 Variables for sending e-mails.
-If you don't specify them you will get errors when new users register etc.
+If you don't specify them, everything will still run, but you will get errors when new users register etc.
 If your e-mail is `server@gmail.com` and the password is `password` then the values should be:

 `EMAIL_USER` - server